logwet/blinded/README.md

   - Make a GitHub issue and include as much information as you can.
   - Or message me on Discord.
 - The mod is crashing while launching with `java.lang.reflect.InvocationTargetException`
-  - Make sure you are running the release version of the mod ie. `noverworld-x.x.x.jar` instead of `noverworld-x-x-x-dev.jar`
+  - Make sure you are running the release version of the mod ie. `blinded-x.x.x.jar` instead of `blinded-x-x-x-dev.jar`
 - Is this incompatible with any mods:
   - This mod has been tested and confirmed to work with:
     - Sodium